 Being filled with the Holy Spirit, we carry Jesus where ever we go.
-If we knock on a door and take someone a free meal or give them a hug, the Holy Spirit is with us.
+If we knock on a door and take someone a free meal or hug them, the Holy Spirit is with us.
 We are Christ ambassadors.

 Recently I have been reading accounts of the messages preached by Smith Wigglesworth.
 These are inspiring and stir me to want to draw closer to the Lord, to be full of the Spirit and presences of the Lord so that I carry more of Jesus with me as I go out into a world full of hurting people who are looking for answers.

-As an ordinary Christian, I can go into all the world with bread for the hungry, to preach the love of God to one person at a time, through one act of kindness at a time.
+As an ordinary Christian, I can go into all the world and preach the love of God to one person at a time, through one act of kindness at a time.